bitburner-official/bitburner-src/src/Documentation/doc/advanced/sleeves.md

 Sleeve shock slowly decreases over time.
 You can further increase the rate at which it decreases by assigning sleeves to the `Shock Recovery` task.

-Let `X` be the sleeve's recover ratio (calculated as `(100 - shock) / 100`), and `Y` be the sleeve's synchronization ratio (calculated as `synchronize / 100`).
+Let `X` be the sleeve's recovery ratio (calculated as `(100 - shock) / 100`), and `Y` be the sleeve's synchronization ratio (calculated as `synchronize / 100`).
 When performing a task would give you `A` experience normally, the sleeve gains `A * X` experience instead.

-The player’s original host consciousness earn fraction of the experience sleeve gained, namely `A * X * Y`.
+The player’s original host consciousness earns a fraction of the experience the sleeve gained, namely `A * X * Y`.

 Other sleeves also earn the experience.
-However, their own shock affect this gain.
+However, their own shock affects this gain.
-Let `Z` be the receiving sleeve's recover ratio.
+Let `Z` be the receiving sleeve's recovery ratio.
 It earns `A * X * Y * Z` experience.

 ## Augmentations